Rakesh9100/Beautiify/README.md

 15. **Text Animations** -- Text Animations add dynamic effects to text.
 Beautiify includes Flip Text Animation, Fog Text Animation, Glowing Text Animation, and so on.

-16. **Toggle Switches** -- Toggle switches are digital on/off switches.
-They prompt users to choose between two mutually exclusive options and always have a default value.
+16. **Toggle Switches** -- Toggle switches prompt users to choose between two mutually exclusive options and always have a default value.
 Available designs are Robo Toggle Switch, Light Toggle Switch, and so on.

 17. **Tooltips** -- A tooltip is a brief, informative message that appears when a user interacts with an element.
 Beautiify provides various designs like Animated Tooltip, Shopping Cart Tooltip, and so on.